kweemstra/recover_timing_errors/README.md

-# Recovering timing errors of seismic stations using seismic interferometry
+# Recovering timing errors using seismic interferometry
 Created by Cornelis Weemstra, May 7, 2020

 ## Description